kaihendry/dabase.com/content/blog/aws-sdk-go-v2.md

 # the IDE experience

-VScode with Copilot actually is a hindarance because most Golang/AWS code is written for version one of the AWS GO SDK.
+VScode with Copilot actually is a hindrance because most Golang/AWS code is written for version one of the AWS GO SDK.
 It keeps suggesting code that will not work with github.com/aws/aws-sdk-go-v2/service!

 If you are new to an API, you are relying on the IDE discover types and such in order to get work done.
 VScode could not second guess I needed for example **github.com/aws/aws-sdk-go-v2/service/cloudwatchlogs/types** to able to roll up the log Groups I was pulling down.
 Incredibly frustrating.
-Furthemore EVEN IF I KNOW WHAT I AM DOING, VS code is always asking me to manually *go get* something?
+Furthermore EVEN IF I KNOW WHAT I AM DOING, VS code is always asking me to manually *go get* something?
 WHY MAKE ME JUMP HOOPS?